deanhoperobertson/docker_learning/README.md

 ## Run NodeJS Apps on Port

-Run python flask app by exposing the port inside the container to another port outside the container:
+Run Nodejs app by exposing the port inside the container to another port outside the container:
 ```
 - docker run -it --init -p TARGET_PORT:HOST_PORT IMAGE_NAME
 ```